Ruskyy/Ruskyy/README.md

 # Rusky
-Your fellow internet Husky <br>
-Im an azure integration specialist.<br>
+Im an integration specialist.<br>
-I've worked with multiple clients in all sorts of system integrations.
+I've worked with multiple clients in all sorts of system enviorments.

 ## Works With:
 <div>